Knowledge Gradient for Multi-Objective Bayesian Optimization with Decoupled Evaluations: Experiments

-We propose a variant of the often used R2 performance metric for multi-objective optimisation \cite{hansen1994evaluating}.
-This metric assumes a parameterised utility function with a known distribution of the parameter.
-In our case, we assume $U(\vect{x},\vect{\lambda})=\vect{\lambda} \cdot \vect{f}^*(\vect{x})$ with $\vect{\lambda}$ uniformly distributed on the standard simplex.
+\paragraph{Bayesian Regret Performance Metric} In light of the problem definition in Equation~\eqref{eq:problem-definition}, the natural metric is a variant of the often used R2 performance metric for multi-objective optimization \cite{hansen1994evaluating,tu2023r2optim}.
+This metric assumes a parameterized utility function with a known distribution of the parameter.
+We assume $u_{\vect{\lambda}}(\vect{f}^*(\vect{x})) = \vect{\lambda} \cdot \vect{f}^*(\vect{x})$ with $\vect{\lambda}$ uniformly distributed on the standard simplex.
 The quality of a solution set $S$ is then the expected utility, i.e.,